Aboriginal cultural heritage in NSW: Questions

 - provide better upfront information to support assessments, clearer consultation processes and timeframes, and regulatory tools that can change to suit different types of projects.

-Feedback from the 2013 model has been used to develop the current reform proposals.
+Feedback from the 2013 model has been used to develop the current reform proposals reflected in the draft Aboriginal Cultural Heritage Bill 2018.
 Elements of the 2013 model that were supported will be incorporated in the draft Bill.
 When feedback indicated a lack of support or a desire for greater detail, changes will be made.
-Table 10 on page 54 of the Proposal paper outlines key differences between the 2013 model and 2017 proposals.
+Table 10 on page 54 of the Proposal paper outlines key differences between the 2013 model and the current reform proposals.

 Yes.
-Resourcing requirements are currently being considered and will be finalised following consideration of feedback received on the proposals in the draft Bill.
+Resourcing requirements are currently being considered and will be finalised following consideration of feedback received on the draft Bill.

-After consultation, the draft Bill will be updated in response to feedback.
-The aim is to then introduce the Act into parliament in 2018 where it can be debated and passed.
+The draft Bill is currently being updated in response to the feedback received.
+The aim is to then introduce the Act into Parliament in 2018 where it can be debated and passed.

 The new legislation proposed by the draft Bill is the first part of a new legal framework, and won't come into force straight away or all at once.